Lewis0770/reorganization/code/Check_Scripts/README.md

 ### 6. CRYSTALOptToD12.py

+* Language: Python 3
+* Required Libraries: `os`, `re`, `argparse`, `pathlib`
 * Purpose: Similar to `get_optimized2.py`, but enhanced and modular.
 * Function: Parses the final geometry in a CRYSTAL output and creates a fresh `.d12` for follow-up calculations.
 * Improvement: Intended to replace `get_optimized2.py` with better reliability and clearer structure.

+## Suggested Workflow

+1. Run `updatelists2.py` on a batch folder.
+2. Use `check_completed2.py` and `check_errored2.py` to sort jobs.
+3. Fix errors (e.g. using `fixk.py` for shrink errors).
+4. Extract optimized `.d12` files with `get_optimized2.py` or `CRYSTALOptToD12.py`.
+5. Use the cleaned outputs for follow-up SP or postprocessing.

+For any questions, contact the maintainer or refer to the CRYSTAL documentation for error string meanings.